tkssharma/code.tkssharma.com/posts/javascript-interview-coding-questions.md

-* Write a function that would allow you to do this.

 * How would you check if a number is an integer?

-* What will the following code output?

-* Write a function that would allow you to do
+* Write a function that would allow you to remove duplicates from array.

 * When would you use the "bind" function?

 * What does "use strict" do?